 Repeat Rows 2 & 3 as desired.

-Jen mentions that if you end with a repeat of Row 2, that the top edge of your work will have a nice, straight edge.
+Jen mentions that if you end with a repeat of Row 2, the top edge of your work will have a nice, straight edge.

 This stitch is similar to the Catherine’s Wheel and Starburst stitch patterns, but a bit easier, so if you find those stitch patterns a bit tricky, give this one a try!
 Then, after you are comfortable with this stitch pattern, you might find that the other stitch patterns aren’t so difficult after all!